English Graduate Student Profiles

 Jonathan Levitt

-Jonathan Levitt is a third-year PhD student in English literature.
+Jonathan Levitt is a fourth-year PhD Candidate in English literature.
 He holds master’s degrees in English from Boston College and in English secondary school teaching from Boston University.
 His interests are in Medieval and late Victorian/early modern literature.
 His research is focused on how J.R.R.
 Tolkien was inspired by Medieval literature, as well as his experiences in World War I, to shape the fantasy genre into its modern form.
 He is also intrigued by how media such as video games, comics, and film represent classical literary themes.

 Abigail Davenport